jjarthur/pandas-multiprocessing/README.md

 # pandas-multiprocessing
-A repo showing off odd behaviour between pandas and multiprocessing
+An example repo showing how to use pandas and multiprocessing together.

 ## Setup
 1. pip install -r requirements.txt